Main concerns of simple yoga (5)

 7 You need only a little energy or strength in the muscles that adjoin your backbone to straighten your backbone as well as you can with a small muscular effort.

-Don’t exert more than a small muscular effort to straighten your backbone.
+Don’t exert more muscular effort than you need to straighten your backbone.
 Exerting excessive muscular effort to straighten your backbone is a common mistake and reason for not continuing to practice yoga.

 Don’t try to generate force or cause pressure inside your body while you remain seated still to benefit from your physical position.
 Trying to generate force or trying to cause pressure inside your body while you remain still can damage fragile parts of your body.